isaacnmm/pestpolicy-hugo2XX/content/posts/best-running-shoes-for-ice-and-snow/index.md

 The outsole of Speedcross 4 CS utilizes the Wet Traction Contagripthe delivers excellent grip on slippery, wet, and soft surfaces.
 The 5mm lugs provide extra traction while running on snow or ice.

-Other than that, the midsole utilizes a full-length EVA compound that provides excellent underfoot cushioning.� The EVA and the LT muscle work in conjunction to deliver great shock absorption for a smoother ride.
+Other than that, the midsole utilizes a full-length EVA compound that provides excellent underfoot cushioning.
+The EVA and the LT muscle work in conjunction to deliver great shock absorption for a smoother ride.
 Pros:
 - Waterproof upper keeps feet dry and fresh
 - Extremely lightweight